ataylor89/diary/README.md

 I think it will help if I share my thought process

 It will take a while to put my thought process in writing, so I will really attempt to do this in the upcoming posts

+## Tuesday, August 19, 2025

+One day a boy walked into a pasture and found a cow

+The cow asked him if he could sit down with her

+He said, "I would be happy to sit down with you"

+They lay down together in the pasture

+"I have so many questions to ask you," said the cow

+The boy felt tears spring to his eyes

+"I can try my best to answer them," he said

+"I know you're very good at math," said the cow, "so perhaps you can help me analyze the world"

+The boy felt tears fall from his eyes

+The cow and the boy were lying down together in the pasture

+It was morning, and there was a clear blue sky overhead

+He could see the sun in the sky, above the horizon

+There were trees in the distance

+The trees were watching them

+It was just the cow, the boy, and a row of trees in the distance

+There was also a house beside them and it belonged to the cow

+"You can live with me," the cow said to the boy

+The boy was very emotional at these words

+"I would love to," said the boy